HankyStyle/HankyStyle/README.md

 ## 🚀 About Me

-🎓 I am Han Cheng Yu, a **Software Developer** (specializing in **Back End Applications**)
+🎓 I am Han Cheng Yu, a **Software Developer** (specializing in **Back End Applications and Data Analysis**)

- I am also Pursuing my Master Degree in Computer Science & Engineering and will graduate in 2023.
+I am a graduated master student in Computer Science & Engineering of National Chung Hsing University.

-I'm working as a network manager and TA in NLP lab.
-I also had a summer internship at Intel to develop automation tools for DG&Chrome Team.
+I have experienced in software engineer intern at Intel developing automation tools for Graphic Card & Laptop Team and data scientist intern at Corning building search engine for log analysis.

-Through these  work experience, I learn how to develop project in Linux/Windows enviroment and be able to troubleshoot lab's network or software issues.
+Through these work experience, I learn how to develop project in Linux/Windows enviroment and develop my skills by hands-on experience.

-I am having internship in Corning as NLP intern this summer working in software engineering and AI engineering roles to further develop my skills and gain hands-on experience.

-Looking ahead, I will look for full-time and rdss opportunities next year as a software engineer and am excited to explore opportunities that will enable me to contribute my skills and experience to innovative and impactful projects.
+Looking ahead, I am seeking for 2024 full-time and rdss opportunities as a software engineer and am excited to explore opportunities that will enable me to contribute my skills and experience to innovative and impactful projects.

  Below are some side project that I completed during college.